panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getranges-method.md

 ## <a name="parameters"></a>Parametry
  `document`
- [in] Dokument, pro kterou je požadována posun.
+ [in] The document for which the offset is requested.

  `line`
- [in] Dokument řádek odpovídající oblasti.
+ [in] The document line corresponding to the ranges.

  `column`
- [in] Sloupec dokumentu odpovídající oblasti.
+ [in] The document column corresponding to the ranges.

  `cRanges`
- [in] Velikost `ranges` pole.
+ [in] The size of the `ranges` array.

  `pcRanges`
- [out] Ukazatel `ULONG32` , která obdrží velikost vyrovnávací paměti musí obsahovat rozsahy.
+ [out] A pointer to a `ULONG32` that receives the size of the buffer required to contain the ranges.

  `ranges`
- [out] Ukazatel do vyrovnávací paměti, která přijímá rozsahů.
+ [out] A pointer to the buffer that receives the ranges.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Viz také: